gonghaozhang/math381/README.md

 # math381
-This is the simulation of Upper Yahtzee
+This is the simulation of Upper Yahtzee with different strategies